F1-SQL/sequel-formula-web/docs/about/supported-versions.md

 * SQL Server 2022

 All backups are created using SQL Server Express as part of our database creation process, you can find out more about how this works [here](database-creation)

+For more information on versions of Microsoft SQL Server that are still supported by Microsoft, see [sqlserverversions.com](https://www.sqlserverversions.com/)